cs1302uga/cs1302-c4-alpha/README.rst

-* **If you downloaded the starter code for this project before the date associated with this update, then you need to update your local copy of the project to include the new file.** To update your local copy, run the following command directly inside your |ttslug| directory on |server|::
+* **If you downloaded the starter code for this project before the date associated with this update, then you need to update your local copy of the project to include the new file.** To update your local copy, run the following commands directly inside your |ttslug| directory on |server|::

+    $ git commit -am "work in progress"
-    $ git pull
+    $ git pull -ff

 Project Description
 ===================